aonanj/citation-verifier/README.md

 See [LICENSE](LICENSE)

-Note: `package.json` may list a different license string; the authoritative license for this repository is AGPLv3.
+Note: `package.json` may list a different license string; the authoritative license for this repository is proprietary.

----

-## Contributing

-1. Fork the repo
-2. Create a feature branch
-3. Make changes (include tests where sensible)
-4. Open a PR

 ---